 Data are pieces of information collected with the intention of further processing as defined by most dictionaries and as the perception we all have.
-At Merriam Webster it is defined as: “factual information (such as measurements or statistics) used as a basis for reasoning, discussion, or calculation”.
-On the other hand Information are “facts about a situation, person, event, etc“.
-So what we collect from field are Information because they are facts about the status of the equipment.
+At Merriam Webster Data is defined as: “factual information (such as measurements or statistics) used as a basis for reasoning, discussion, or calculation”.
+On the other hand Information is defined as “facts about a situation, person, event, etc“.
+So what we collect from field is Information because they are facts about the status of the equipment.
 It remains information just to inform you of a fact till you decide to added to other pieces of information collected and then analyze this data to conclude a result.
 So a failure notice is an information but, when it is combined with other failures information they are a data set that can be used to derive some indicators as MTBF (Mean time between failures)or failure root cause.

 So, we shall be using information or data interchangeably and the meaning will be given by your intentions.

 Intentions behind collecting the information

 The intention makes anything comes true.
 Why?
 Because when you have an intention behind doing anything, you have an imagination of how the end result would like like.
 The end result may come totally different from what you expected or planned at the beginning.
 That’s still not bad as it will invoke a brain storming about the data, how it was processed, the status of the equipment. or anything in life you hold an intention behind doing it.
 So let us explain it in a simpler manner.